F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Experiments

 \section{Experiments}

-We evaluate our F2A2 algorithm on three environments: 1)~we verify the effectiveness of F2A2 in two cooperative Mixed-POSG environments designed in~\cite{iqbal2019actor}; 2)~we combined F2A2 with the recurrent neural network to verify the performance on the more challenging cooperative Starcraft II unit micromanagement tasks~\cite{samvelyan2019starcraft}.
-3)~we verify the scalability in a large-scale Mixed-POSG environment MAgent\cite{zheng2018magent}.
+The numerical experiments of the proposed framework are conducted from the following three aspects: effectiveness, performance, and scalability.
+Specifically, the effectiveness of F2A2 is verified in two general cooperative POSG environments designed in~\citet{iqbal2019actor} first.
+Then, F2A2 is combined with the recurrent neural network to verify the performance on the more challenging cooperative Starcraft II unit micromanagement tasks~\citep{samvelyan2019starcraft}.
+Finally, the scalability is verified in a large-scale general cooperative POSG environment MAgent\citep{zheng2018magent}.
 Table \ref{table:attr} contains the concise introduction for each environments.

-In the above environments, to verify the effectiveness of the decentralized framework F2A2 compared to the centralized algorithm, we set the corresponding centralized baseline method MADDPG, MAAC and COMA for the F2A2-framework instantiation algorithms F2A2-DDPG, F2A2-SAC, and F2A2-COMA.
-In addition, as far as we know, there is no published centralized multi-agent reinforcement learning algorithm using TD3 as the backbone.
-Therefore, instead of setting a corresponding baseline for the F2A2-TD3 algorithm, we use the performance of the F2A2-TD3 as an indicator to measure the adaptability of the F2A2 framework to the single agent algorithm.
-Specifically, because the TD3 algorithm is generally better than DDPG, when the F2A2 framework adopts these single agent algorithms as the backbone, it can maintain the relative order of performance after instantiation (that is, F2A2-TD3 should be better than F2A2-DDPG).
-It is worth noting that the decentralized algorithm (\cite{zhang2018fully}) is acturally equivalent to F2A2-COMA, so we don't repeat the comparison here.
+In the above environments, the corresponding centralized baseline method MADDPG, MAAC, and COMA is set for the F2A2-framework instantiation F2A2-DDPG, F2A2-SAC, and F2A2-COMA.
+Like MAAC, the counterfactual baseline proposed by COMA is also introduced in F2A2-SAC.
+For fairness, the attentional critic is used as same as the MAAC algorithm in F2A2-SAC.
+In addition, as far as we know, there is no published centralized MARL algorithm using TD3 as the backbone.
+Therefore, the performance of the F2A2-TD3 is used as an indicator to measure the adaptability of the F2A2 framework to the single-agent algorithm instead of setting a corresponding baseline for the F2A2-TD3 algorithm.
+Specifically, because the TD3 algorithm is generally better than DDPG when the F2A2 framework adopts these single agent algorithms as the backbone, it can keep the relative order of performance after instantiation (that is, F2A2-TD3 should be better than F2A2-DDPG).
+For decentralized works, MA-AC~\citep{zhang2018fully} is chosen as the baseline.